mirzaakhena/gogen/README.md

 ## 6. Create controller for your usecase

-In gogen, we define controller as input gateway from outside world.
-It can be rest api, grpc, consumer for event handling, or anything.
-For now i only implement the gin framework version for restapi.
+In gogen, we define controller as trigger of the usecase.
+It can be rest api, grpc, consumer for event handling, or any other source input.
+By default it only use net/http restapi.

 Call this command for create a controller.
 Restapi is your controller name.
 You can name it whatever you want.
 ```